-Apply the given regex and return the first unicode string which matches.
+Apply the given regex and return the first string which matches.
 If there is no match, return the default value (None if the argument is not provided).

-By default, character entity references are replaced by their corresponding character (except for amp; and alt;).
+By default, character entity references are replaced by their corresponding character (except for & and <).
 Passing replace_entities as False switches off these replacements.